RareSkills/blog/openzeppelin-ownable2step/openzeppelin-ownable2step.md

 }
 ```

-However, the commonly used Openzeppelin ownable implementation has a shortcoming that it allows the owner to transfer ownership to a non-existent or mistyped address.
+However, the commonly used OpenZeppelin Ownable implementation has a shortcoming that it allows the owner to transfer ownership to a non-existent or mistyped address.

 Ownable2Step is safer than Ownable for smart contracts because the owner cannot accidentally transfer smart contract ownership to a mistyped address.
 Rather than directly transferring to the new owner, the transfer only completes when the new owner accepts ownership.